How Much Does A Casket Cost (2023 Average Casket Prices)?

 Casket sizes vary between different styles and types.
 Traditional caskets often come in two main sizes: full-size and half-size.

-For taller or oversized individuals, there are also specialty caskets available that offer customized dimensions.
-In addition to casket size, widths, heights, and shapes also vary from one to the next.
+Specialty caskets available with customized dimensions are also available for taller or oversized individuals.
+In addition to casket size, widths, heights, and shapes vary from one to the next.

 Standard Sized Caskets